 National Professional Qualification for Middle Leadership (NPQML)

 The application round is currently closed.
+The next application round will open on Friday 1st February.
 Please click here to register your interest.

 The NPQML is a qualification that provides national recognition of your leadership development and professional achievement as a middle leader.
 This programme is carefully designed to develop the leadership potential of aspiring middle leaders from all schools and phases.
 The programme supports participants to identify personal areas for development, understand the typical responsibilities and challenges for middle leaders supporting them to develop techniques to lead others and drive school improvement effectively.